pelican-eggs/eggs/game_eggs/steamcmd_servers/core_keeper/README.md

 | Max Players | 100 | Maximum number of players that will be allowed to connect to server.
 Maximum is 100.
 Default: 100, |
 | World Mode | 0 | Whether to use normal (0) or hard (1) mode for world.
 Default: 0. |
 | Auto Update | 1 | Enable automatic updates on boot: Default: true |

+## Game Ports

+The dedicated server uses two UDP Ports.\
+Game Port: Server Port\
+Query Port: Server Port + 1

+Example:\
+Server Port = 4711\
+Make sure you open UDP ports 4711-4712 in your firewall and bind the allocations to the Core Keeper Server.